eclectic-kitty/notes/Final - Problem Space ⁄ Conceptualization.md

 Potentially warming up to the idea of having a starting type, particularly it being outside of app I do think an import function is useful

+viewing a recipe
+- separate tabs for ingredients and directions
+	- Feels unnecessary because there is quite a bit of space, but I could see it being useful for larger recipes?
+	- I do like prepping ingredients first and then cooking
+	- but if the recipe instructions tell u when to specifically do that stuff, I think this would work far less well
+- checklist for ingredients
+	- above thing does allow these to be bigger and easier to tap out!
+	- They're also struck through here which I think works really well
+- top toolbar aand buttons at bottom again grrr
+	- it's in the coreners tho../
+	- timer!!!
+		- nice that's it integrated and on the page, but also seems wasteful as most people have a clock app
+	- pin button def doesn't seem necessary
+	- grocery list button, meal planning, favourite, edit, 3 dots (duplicate, print, email, delete, share)
+		- meal planning has you select date and type of meal, in two separate steps, which feels like it maybe takes too long and is overly simplistic
+		- print in three dots I think makes sense tho

 creating a new recipe
 - Again, a bit more simple, one screen instead of many tabs!
 - Rating again!